srobo/docs/competition-simulator/programming/index.md

 ### Motors

-Your robot has two motor boards attached, each with two motors.
-Board `0` has the left wheel in port `m0`, and the right wheel in `m1`.
-Board `1` has the gripper lift motor in `m0`, and the finger motors in `m1`.
+Your robot has one motor board attached, the left wheel in port `m0`, and the right wheel in `m1`.

-The motor boards do not have part codes, and so need to be indexed using `0` and `1`.
-The motor boards will always be in this order.
+The motor boards do not have part codes, and so need to be indexed using `0`.

 ### Ruggeduino